What this article covers:

-1) Create a sync for every repository you want to sync
+1) Create flows for every repository you want to sync

-In Unito, create a sync with every one of the repositories you want to sync.
+In Unito, create a flow with every one of the repositories you want to sync.
 Each repo you sync will create a new project in Asana.

 2) Combine the projects in Asana